pfdubois/BridgeBidding/source/Nomenclature.rst

 =========================

 In the beginning there was a Dealer.
-The Dealer gets the first chance to :term:`call`, and sits in the first chair.
+The Dealer gets the first chance to :term:`call`, and sits in the "first chair".
 When in turn each person makes a call, the first one to make a call other than Pass is called the opener.
 Technically, a call other than a Pass is a :term:`bid`, but we confess sometimes we give a list of possible bids and one of them is Pass.